sfr/RStudio-Addin-Snippets/README.md

 the clipboard.
 It will be represented as a __tab separated value__ for an easy paste to MS Excel.

-There is no need to precisely selelct the name of the variable.
-Cursior can be placed anywhere in the name, or variable name needs to be first valid name in the code selection.
+There is no need to precisely select the name of the variable.
+Cursor can be placed anywhere in the name, or variable name needs to be first valid name in the code selection.
 Add-in will adjust the selection.
 In the case that it is not possible to generate tsv, message will be written to the console.
 Otherwise tsv will be 'silently' copied to clipboard without any messages.